KibaekJeong/ML---Music-Popularity-Predictor/README.md

 5. spotifydatafile.csv : output from Data Collection

-## Run
+## Running the code

 In a terminal or command window, navigate to the top-level project directory `ML---Music-Popularity-Predictor/` (that contains following README file) and run one of the following commands:

 1. If you want to simply get a estimated song popularity:
 ```bash
 ipython notebook Predict_Song_popularity(Final).ipynb
 ```